Find a Qualified Attorney Near You

 |

-Other | Offense punishable by a fine or forfeiture not exceeding $100 and not more than 3 months in prison: 1 year |
+Offense punishable by a fine or forfeiture not exceeding $100 and not more than three months in prison: One year |

 Note: State laws may change at any time through the enactment of newly signed legislation, decisions from appellate courts, or other means.
-Be sure to contact a Nebraska criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.
+Be sure to contact a Nebraska criminal defense attorney or conduct your own legal research to verify the Nebraska law(s) you are researching.

 Research the Law